Suryaprakash1657/ecomerce1/README.md

 - Created a cart page that displays the products inside cart using endpoint we build in milestone 18.
 - For each product added an option to increase and decrease quantity using + and - buttons.
 - Wrote an endpoint to increase and decrease the quantity

+## Milestone 19
+- Created an cart page that display the products inside cart using endpoint that was build in milestone 18.

+## Milestone 20
+- Created an backend endpoint that sends all the user data using mail.
+- Created an frontend profile page that displays all the user data.

+## Milestone 21
+- Created an frontend form that takes address.

+## Milestone 22
+- Created an backend endpoint that stores the address inside user profile in the database.